 What is Google MUM?
 How It Can Impact SEO?

-In 2021, Google announced the development of a new AI system called Multitask Unified Model (MUM), which represents a significant advancement in natural language processing and search capabilities.
+In 2021, Google announced the development of a new AI system called the Multitask Unified Model (MUM), representing a significant advancement in natural language processing and search capabilities.

 With its ability to understand context, intent, and meaning across multiple languages, MUM has the potential to greatly enhance the Google Search Experience.